17 Simple Ways to Prevent Air Pollution in Your Home

 Experts say that one of the most common indoor air pollutants is cigarette smoke.

-“The residual gas and particles from cigarette smoke that settle … [do] pose health hazards, particularly in rooms with a lot of fabric or carpeting,” says pulmonologist Sumita Khatri, MD.
+“The residual gas and particles from cigarette smoke that settle pose health hazards, particularly in rooms with a lot of fabric or carpeting,” says pulmonologist Sumita Khatri, MD.
+“We all have heard of second-hand smoke; this is called third-hand smoke.”

 She says the risks are disproportionately high in children, who are more likely to be playing on the ground, and in people with chronic heart and lung problems.